Michele Rayner

-Michele Rayner-Goolsby (born September 25, 1981) is an American attorney and politician.
-She has served as a member of the Florida House of Representatives since 2020, representing District 70 in Pinellas, Hillsborough, Manatee, and Sarasota Counties.
-She is the first openly lesbian black woman elected to the Florida Legislature.
+Michele Kenyette Rayner (born September 25, 1981) is an American attorney and politician.
+She has served as a member of the Florida House of Representatives since 2020, representing District 62 in Pinellas and Hillsborough Counties.

 Early life and career

 Rayner was born and raised in Clearwater, Florida.
 She attended Florida State University, receiving her B.S. in international affairs and political science in 2003, and M.S. in international affairs in 2006.
 After graduating from Florida Coastal School of Law in 2011 and being admitted to the Florida Bar, she returned to Clearwater and worked as an assistant public defender in the state's Sixth Judicial Circuit, and then as a lawyer in private practice.

 Rayner is the lead counsel of Civil Liberty Law.
 She was also the local counsel of the NAACP Legal Defense and Educational Fund.
 She is a member of the Fred G. Minnis Sr. Bar Association and Delta Sigma Theta.